Birdwatcher's Diary™

 The main screen that you see when you open the software, looks like this (after having recorded a few sightings):

-The central part of the screen displays a scrolling view of the birds in your list.
-The left-most part of each line is the key to the sighting.
-A binoculars icon indicates you have seen the bird on this trip.
-An ear shows you heard the bird, and, obviously, no icon at all is a bird you have not seen or heard.
+The central part of the screen displays a scrolling view of the species in your list.
+A binoculars icon at the left end of the entry indicates you have seen the species on this trip.
+An ear shows you heard the species, and, obviously, no icon at all is a species you have not seen or heard.

-To "tick" a bird, just tap the name of the bird.
+To "tick" a species, just tap on its name.
 If you are counting birds, repeated ticks will increment the count, one for each tap (in a minute we'll discuss how to increment the count by a large number).
-On your first tap, the software assumes you have seen the bird and displays the "seen" icon (the binoculars) next to it.
-If you actually only heard the bird, you have one second to tap on the binoculars which appear (not on the name of the bird) to change it to the "heard" icon (the ear).
-If you do see the bird later on, tap on the ear to access the Edit Sighting screen (discussed below) to change it back to a "seen" bird.
+On your first tap, the software assumes you have seen the species and displays the "seen" icon (the binoculars) next to it.
+If you actually only heard the bird, you have one second to tap on the binoculars which appear (not on the name of the species) to change it to the "heard" icon (the ear).
+If you tap on the binoculars after a second, or at any other time, you'll get to the Edit Sighting screen, where you can change the species to "heard only" or, if it was "heard only" but now you've seen it, to change it back to a "seen" species.

 Down the right-hand side of the list is a standard iPhone feature, something we named "Intelliscroll™" when we began using it years ago in our PalmOS software.
 If you look at the first screen above, you'll see the letters go from A to Y (no Z because there aren't any birds on this list beginning with "Z").
 That's the typical way you'll see things on the iPhone, for example, in the Contacts app.
 But Birdwatcher's Diary goes one step further with Enhanced Intelliscroll™, shown in the second picture.
-Here, we see what happens when we actually tap on the "W" in the first version.
-Instead of continuing to display the full A-Z (or A-Y) set of letters, Enhanced Intelliscroll expands the list to include two-letter combinations not only of the letter you tapped ("W"), but also the letter before ("V") and the letter after as well (but since there are no birds starting with "X", you don't see that).
+Here, we see what happens when we actually tap on the "J" in the first version.
+Instead of continuing to display the full A-Z (or A-Y) set of letters, Enhanced Intelliscroll expands the list to include two-letter combinations not only of the letter you tapped ("J"), but also the letter before ("I") and the letter after as well ("K").
 The purpose of this is two-fold.
 First, when you have the full A-Z display, it's common to "miss" and actually tap a letter one above or one below the one you really wanted.
 Enhanced Intelliscroll allows you to quickly recover from that "mistake" by simply tapping the letter you really wanted.
-And second, when you have a list of 960 items (here, the birds of North America taken from the list of the American Birding Association), tapping one letter still leaves you with as many as 50-60 birds, of which you're really only looking for one.
-Rather than scrolling through seven or eight screens to find the bird you want, tapping a two-letter combination will get you that much closer.
+And second, when you have a list of 644 items (here, the birds of California), tapping one letter still leaves you with as many as 50-60 birds, of which you're really only looking for one.
+Rather than scrolling through seven or eight screens to find the bird you want, tapping a two-letter (and then, if appropriate, a three-letter) combination will get you that much closer.
 Once you are in two-letter mode, you can tap "TOP" to return to the top of the list or, more simply, tap the "status bar" (where the time and battery status appear) on the very top of the screen.
 The latter is a general iPhone technique for scrolling to the top of a displayed list.

 The top line of the screen looks like this:

-On the left are three grouped icons which determine what we display on the screen below.
-All shows us the complete list of birds, the "green-eyed binoculars" show only the birds we've seen or heard on the list, and the "red-eyed binoculars" show the birds we haven't seen or heard.
+On the left are two grouped icons which determine what we display on the screen below.
+All shows us the complete list of species, the "green-eyed binoculars" show only the species you've ticked off.
+If you have already selected the "green-eyed binoculars," you can tap the same button again and you'll see "red-eyed binoculars," which show the species you haven't seen or heard.
 This is particularly useful for "big-day" efforts towards the end of the day, when you want to review the birds you still "need."

 On the right-hand side of the top line are two planet icons, one plain, and one with a red "pin."
-When the first is highlighted, the list displays your sightings at all the locations you've visited on this trip.
-Highlighting the second shows only the sightings at the current location.
-Now the first number in the center of the line will show the number of sightings at that particular location.
+When the first is highlighted, the list displays your sightings at all the locations you've visited on this day.
+Highlighting the second shows only the sightings at the current location, so when you move to a new location during a day's birding, selecting this option is like "starting over," except that your sightings from the previous locations are really still there.
+At any time, you can switch back to the plain planet ("all locations" mode) to review your total sightings for the day, then back to the red pin ("this location only" mode) to see just your sightings at the current location.

 The bottom line of the screen looks like this:

-The "Folder" icon Folder Icontakes us to the Input/Output screen, where we can save (archive) our day's sightings, access our previously saved sightings, read in master lists of birds, and also output the data back to the desktop (more on this later).
+The "Input/Output" icon on the lefttakes us to the Input/Output screen, where we can save (archive) our day's sightings, access our previously saved sightings, read in master lists of species, upload our sightings to eBird, and lots more (more on this later).

-We've discussed the Sort icon, and the final icon on the right end of the bottom line is the Calculator icon: .
-This icon only appears if, as in the screen shots pictured so far, you are displaying the number of each bird seen.
-When you are displaying numbers, each tap on the bird increments the count.
-But what if you are doing a Christmas Bird Count and a flock of 45 Cedar Waxwings flies overhead?
-You aren't going to tap the screen 45 times!
-Instead, you tap the bird first to select it (and increment its count by one), and then tap the Calculator icon and you'll see this:
+The final icon on the right end of the bottom line is the Calculator icon: .
+When you are doing a Christmas Bird Count and a flock of 45 Cedar Waxwings flies overhead, you aren't going to tap the screen 45 times!
+Instead, you tap the species first to select it and increment its count by one (or simply hold your finger down briefly on the species name to select it without incrementing the count), and then tap the Calculator icon and you'll see this:

-To get to the Location screen, tap on the location button in the bottom center of the main screen.
+To get to the Location screen, tap on the location button in the top center of the main screen.

 To select a location for your trip, just tap on the name of the location, using the alphabet key which appear down the right-side to scroll quickly to the location of interest if you have many of them.
-To modify the details of a location tap the "detail disclosure" icon (the white arrow in the blue circle) to the right of the name.
-To add a new location, tap the + button.
+To modify the details of a location tap Edit and then tap the "detail disclosure" icon (the white arrow in the blue circle) to the right of the name.
+To add a new location, tap Edit and then tap the + button.
 When you do either of those things, you'll see this screen, titled either "New Location" or "Edit Location", as appropriate:

 The Location name can be as long as you want.
-The Abbreviation is used on the bottom center of the main screen, which allows enough space for about 9 characters, although 4-8 is probably optimal.
+The Abbreviation is used on the bottom center of the main screen.
+We suggest abbreviations in the range of 4-10 characters, although if you use longer abbreviations, the font size used will shrink so it will fit on the main screen.
+We also suggest ALL CAPS abbreviations so they will stand out and, elsewhere in the software, be clearly distinguishable from the actual name of the location, but that is optional.
+As you enter a new location, the software automatically copies the first 10 alphabetic characters (not including spaces) into the abbreviation field, but you can then change that if you wish.
 The Abbreviation is what is saved with each sighting, so when you add a location, give it a bit of thought, since you won't be able to change it.
-We recommend using uppercase letters only, but this is not mandatory.
 Country, County, and State aren't absolutely essential, but are provided for the ability to export that information to external software including eBird, and also for use in filtering life list searches.
 Note that if you plan to export sightings to eBird, the required country abbreviation for the United States is "US", not "USA".

 Finally, we come to the coordinates of the location — Latitude (Lat.) and Longitude (Long.).
 Depending on your hardware, there are two different ways to obtain this information (actually three, since for some locations you probably can look up the coordinates online and just type in the values).
 If your unit is equipped with GPS, and/or is in a location where triangulation from either WiFi signals or cellular signals is sufficiently accurate, and you are currently at the location in question, tap Capture Coordinates to capture the latitude and longitude (note that you must have "Location Services" turned on in the iPhone Settings app and with access by Birdwatcher's Diary allowed, or the Capture Coordinates button will not appear).
-If your unit isn't appropriately equipped, or you are setting up the locations at home before your trip occurs, the second method is to tap Find on map.
+If your unit isn't appropriately equipped, or you are setting up the locations at home before your trip occurs (in other words, you aren't actually at the location, so GPS won't help you), the second method is to tap Find on map.
 This method will display a Google Map (which means your unit will need to be online, either via WiFi or cellular connection) like this:

 Finally, tap Save to save the information about the new location.